laf0rge/onomondo-ipa/README.md

 only for development/testing.
 (The hexadecimal representation of messages is still printed)

+The code that is used to encode/decode ASN.1 encoded messages has been generated using asn1c.
+This ASN.1 compiler also adds debug messages, which can be enabled by adding the option -DASN_EMIT_DEBUG=ON.

 ## Running

 The resulting IPAd binary can be executed without parameters: